Ever looked at a job title and got excited, only to read on and find it’s not the job you thought it was?

 AKA Commercial Accountant, Finance Business Partner, Financial Planning & Analysis (FP&A), Commercial Finance Analyst, or, yet again, just… Accountant.

 You’re starting to see the overlap in titles!

 So, let’s define this category as everything you do after the financial statements or month-end results are produced – variance analysis, budgeting, forecasting and profitability analyses, assisting with core strategies and key decision-making.
 These roles can be OpEx, CapEx or Revenue oriented.

 What you will need to assess here is the % of time spent behind the computer screen analysing information and time spent interacting with key stakeholders and influencing decisions, ie. business partnering.
-A 90%/10% split in this dimension is a very very different job to a 10%/90% split.
+A 90%/10% split in this dimension is a very different job to a 10%/90% split.
 The key here is that ‘financial analysis’ can have a broad range of connotations and can have a different purpose from one company to another.
 The function of of the ‘Financial Analyst’ and the structure of the organisation/finance function often defines the distance between you and key internal stakeholders.

 #3 INTERNAL AUDIT

 No confusing alternative job titles here; it’s just known as Internal Audit!